TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 Lately, the tidyverse many models approach hasn't received much attention.
 One might expect this to change with the coming release of the <a href="http://r4ds.hadley.nz" role="highlight" target="_blank">second edition of R4DS</a>.
 However, the entire section on modeling has been omitted from this release.
 According to the authors, the reasons for this are twofold: First, there was never ample room to address the whole topic of modeling within R4DS.
 Second, the authors recommend the 'tidymodels' packages, which are well documented in <a href="https://www.tmwr.org" role="highlight" target="_blank">Tidy Modeling with R</a> which is filling the gap.

 While 'tidymodels' is a strong framework with definite advantages when working with various algorithms and model engines, it comes with considerable conceptual and syntactic overhead.
-For this reason, I believe there is still a lot of room (and use cases) for the "classic" tidyverse many models approach, which employs 'dplyr' syntax but utilizes base R, or alternatively package-specific, models.
+For this reason, I believe there is still a lot of room (and use cases) for the "classic" tidyverse many models approach, which is based on 'dplyr' syntax but utilizes base R, or alternatively package-specific, models.

 But before we delve into the use cases, let's begin with the setup.